openfoodfacts/taxonomy-editor/doc/references/taxonomy-parser.md

 References: https://wiki.openfoodfacts.org/Global_taxonomies#format

-This specification takes the imagine that we have a graph tool.
+This specification assumes that we have a graph tool.
 It can be in memory graph like networkx or custom dictionary structure.
 Or a database, be it a real graph database like Arango db, or another database (eg. PostgresSQL) used with graph queries.